na-na-hi/renget/archive/4i5gm.md

 The stadium sign cracked loudly as Inigo careened into it face-first.
 He slid down the smooth surface, landing in a dazed heap on the sunbaked pavement below.
 Blinking slowly, Inigo stumbled to his feet.
 The cheerful din of the festival drifted hazily back into focus.

 "Ow.
 Guess we just gotta hang out here a bit until the heat dies down."
 Inigo felt around his blazer.
-"Crap, did I leave my wallet at my locker?"
+"Crap, did I leave my wallet in my locker?"

 Gigan mewed worriedly, nudging his cheek.
 Inigo sighed, "Yeah, I know.
 No money for snacks or merch."